-To obtain source localisation maps or "acoustic images" from microphone arrays measurements, sampled microphone data need to be processed with some beamforming algorithm, under the assumption of a certain source model.
+To obtain source localisation maps or "acoustic images" from microphone array measurements, sampled microphone data need to be processed with some beamforming algorithm, under the assumption of a certain source model.
 This process is done usually in the frequency domain.
-The basic steps are worked out in this chapter.
+The basic steps are worked out hereafter.